bgd-labs/aave-proposals-v3/src/20240415_Multi_SetPriceCapAdaptersForAaveV2/SetPriceCapAdaptersForAaveV2.md

 To continue enhancing the security of the protocol using CAPO and to align with the recent V3 update, we are introducing the activation of the CAP adapters for the Aave V2 pools.
 As no LSTs are listed on the V2, we are only applying the adapters to the fiat-pegged stablecoins.

+This proposal also includes update of the oracle for DPI as the existing one for `DPI / ETH` is being deprecated by Chainlink.

 ## Specification

 - [Capped price adapters implementation](https://github.com/bgd-labs/aave-capo)